Cost of Living in China

 Low cost of living

-Although prices in China are rising, the cost of living still compares favorably to most industrialized countries.
+Although prices are rising, the cost of living in China still compares favorably to most industrialized countries.
 You will be amazed by how comfortably you can live and how strong your purchasing power is.
 You can afford a lifestyle you are unlikely to be enjoying at home: get a housekeeper, travel every month, enjoy frequent restaurant meals, massages, and nights on the town.
 Even wear tailor-made clothes!